-HITAP was established in 2007 as a non-profit research organization which reports to the Bureau of Policy and Strategy, Office of the Permanent Secretary of the Ministry of Public Health, Thailand.
-HITAP’s main responsibility is to assess a range of health interventions and technologies, including pharmaceuticals, medical devices, clinical practices, individual and community health promotions and disease prevention programs, as well as social health policy.
-HITAP aims to cultivate the public interest and motivate participation from all sectors in society in order to efficiently distribute and allocate the limited resources to fulfill its public objectives.
-Since 2012, HITAP recognizes the importance of working at the international level with the aim of empowering and providing practical lessons on the potential use of HTA to support UHC, especially in low and middle income countries.
+HITAP was established in 2007 as a non-profit research organization under the Office of the Permanent Secretary of the Ministry of Public Health, Thailand.
+HITAP’s main responsibility is to assess a range of health interventions and technologies to inform national policy in Thailand.
+Since 2012, HITAP has been requested by international organisations and governments to empower and share experience, both technically and non-technically, on the potential use of HTA to support UHC, especially in low- and middle-income countries.
+HITAP aims to cultivate public interest and motivate participation from all sectors in society in order to efficiently distribute and allocate the limited resources to fulfill its public objectives.

-As a multi-disciplinary HTA organization, HITAP is not only focused on producing the highest standard of research, but it also puts a high priority on knowledge translation and dissemination of our research findings to all stakeholders, for instance policy makers, health practitioners, the media and the public.
+As a multi-disciplinary HTA organization, HITAP is not only focused on producing the highest standard of research, but it also puts a high priority on knowledge translation and dissemination of our research findings to all stakeholders, including policy makers, health practitioners, the media and the public.

 Organization: Health Intervention and Technology Assessment Program (HITAP), Ministry of Public Health, Thailand